 Steven was diagnosed with a brain tumor in 2014.
-Instead of losing hope, Steven underwent grueling 10 hour surgery and continued his studies.
-In his PhD degree presentation in 2016, Steven showed 3D printed models of his tumor as well as 3D printed slices of his brain to the panelists at MIT.
+Instead of losing hope, he underwent grueling 10 hour surgery and continued his studies.
+In his PhD degree presentation in 2016, he showed 3D printed models of his tumor as well as 3D printed slices of his brain to the panelists at MIT.
 He was humorous and presented his findings with a sense of wonder and excitement.
-He passionately discussed his fascination with various devices and additive manufacturing technologies which ranged from cellular biology to 3D printing of entire buildings.
+He passionately discussed his fascination with various devices and additive manufacturing technologies which range from cellular biology to 3D printing of entire buildings.